-The School of Law is particularly interested in applicants who, by virtue of their background and experience, will add to the intellectual climate and diversity of the student body.
-The personal statement is required and provides the reviewer the best opportunity to evaluate who you are beyond your undergraduate GPA and LSAT score(s).
+The School of Law is particularly interested in applicants who, by their background and experience, will add to the intellectual climate and diversity of the student body.
+The personal statement is required and provides the reviewer with the best opportunity to evaluate who applicants are beyond their undergraduate GPA and LSAT score(s).

-- Any involvement in community affairs or public service;
+- involvement in community affairs or public service

-- Any other personal experiences that have influenced your life.
+- other personal experiences that have influenced applicants’ lives.

 The personal statement must be electronically attached to the School of Law’s Online Application for admission.
 The personal statement must be no more than two (2) pages, typed and double-spaced (Times New Roman and 12pt. font size), and must be a concise and well-drafted document.